vinodvr81/DjangoPollsApp/README.md

 [7].
 To play around with the free API, Django gives shell.
 To start shell we need to use below command:

 ex: python manage.py shell

+[8]  To create a user who can login to the admin site.

+ex: python manage.py createsuperuser